-It is unlawful for the Community to employ anyone who is barred from working with children.
+It is a criminal offence for any person who is barred from working with children.
 It is a criminal offence for any person who is barred from working with children to apply for a position at the Community.
 All applicants will be made aware that providing false information is an offence and could result in the application being rejected or summary dismissal if the applicant has been selected, and referral to the police and/or the DBS.